 September through November can be pretty busy for us, with half our people involved with harvesting our orchards and the other half working our receiving operation.
 Once harvest gets into full swing, the receiving station runs 24 hours a day 7 days a week, 3 shifts a day.

 The harvesting in the orchards each day is pretty much as long a shift as needed.
 At the beginning of the season that's usually 6 or 7 days a week, 10+ hours each day.
 Later it becomes a 4 to 5 days on with a day or two off.
 You cannot harvest much if it's raining or just stopped raining, so the weather can dictated a lot when it comes to harvesting.

 Usually harvesting consists of going through all our fields near the beginning of the season.
 This usually will take anywhere from a week to two weeks.
 Then a little while after that, depending on how many nuts have fallen since the first harvest, they'll go back through the fields as needed.
 Most of our fields will get harvested three or four times during a season.
 Some fields can be less or more depending on the year.

 Northwest Hazelnut Company takes our nuts and processes them for what their customers need.
 They break them down by variety, size, grade and whether they leave the nut in the shell or take it out.
 Once all that is done, they ship those nuts domestically and all over the world, depending on their customer.

 Gingerich Farms has grown many things over the past years, but for the last 25 years Hazelnuts, Grass Seed and Blueberries have been our mainstay.

-We have been growing hazelnuts (filberts as they're known in some areas of the country) for a long time.
+We've have been growing hazelnuts (filberts as they're known in some areas of the country) for a long time.
 We not only farm our own orchards, but also co-crop with neighbors in our area.
-We currently are taking care of over 500 acres, with 200 acres of that being our own orchards.
+We currently are taking care of over 600 acres, with over 200 acres of that being our own orchards.